Denurychowdhury/Denurychowdhury/README.md

 #### Web developer
 Frontend developer with a passion for creating responsive and user-friendly web applications.
 Always exploring new technologies to enhance user experience and bring ideas to life!

-Skills:  REACT / JS / HTML / CSS
+Skills: / nodejs / expressjs /REACT / JS / HTML / CSS
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently learning MonogDb
 - 💬 Ask me about HTML, CSS, JavaScript, React.js
 - 📫 How to reach me: denuryc@gmail.com